dbaber/TicTacToe/design/API.md

 **Example Request** - List all available `waiting` public games

-_Security Note_: Here we have to make sure we do not expose any player codes.
+_Security Note_: Here we have to make sure we do not expose any player codes other than the current player.
 ```
 GET /api/game/ HTTP/1.1
 Host: localhost:5000